 The other day, we listened to the radio while driving along the Malibu highway in L.A., heading toward Napa… Oh, sorry, I think we were dreaming, and we were stuck in traffic on the Gardiner Expressway in Toronto right near the CNE exit… but we digress…

-THE DANGER OF LEVERAGE AND DEBT
+THE DANGER OF LEVERAGE AND DEBT FOR SMALL BUSINESSES /SME'S

 The radio broadcast a news story about Americans' return to ‘leveraging up on debt’ after some really tough years.
 Canadians, in turn, were' De-Leveraging’.